dyne/docs/src/dynebolic/docs/bootingonusb.md

   <figcaption>Chose ISO</figcaption>
 </figure>

-This will open prompt that allows you brose your file system.
+This will open a prompt that allows you browse your file system.
 Click "Browse Local" and locate the ISO file you downloaded from dynebolic.org

 <figure markdown="span">
   ![Pick the isofile](images/browse.webp)
   <figcaption>Pick the ISO file you downloaded</figcaption>
 </figure>

-You will come back to the previous window, chose an operative system.
-Since Devuan is based on Debian chose, "Debian 12 and click "Forward".
+After this you will come back to the previous window and get to chose an operating system.
+Since Devuan is based on Debian chose, "Debian 12" and click "Forward".

 In the next prompt, you are invited to allocate resources to the virtual machines in terms of CPU cores and RAM.
 You can safely allocate half of your resouces for both.
 In this example the machine has 4 cores and 4GB (4096 bytes) ram.
 So we allocate 2 cores and 2Gb (2048 bytes) RAM.